Truly Human Technology

 Sculptures of light from MIT to Corpus Christi

-I’m giving a series of art talks in the high desert looking at what were, or are, bleeding edge ideas and technique.⁣⁣
+I gave a series of art talks in the high desert looking at what were bleeding-edge ideas and techniques.

 "MIT gave me a new perspective of the social and ecological horizon.
 I learned that to be angry or unhappy is not enough.
 To give reality to one's social beliefs and sense of solidarity with fellow men, a disciplined, clear interpretation of the human condition is a must." —György Kepes

-These words from Kepes encapsulate structured understanding and deliberate vision.
-His perspective represents a crucial bridge between technological capability and humanistic purpose, a synthesis that remains vitally relevant.
+These words from György Kepes, the Hungarian-born artist and theorist who collaborated with László Moholy-Nagy, encapsulated structured understanding and deliberate vision.
+His perspective bridged technological capability and humanistic purpose, a synthesis that remains vitally relevant.

-In my upcoming presentation, Truly Human Technology, I trace Kepes' founding of MIT's Center for Advanced Visual Studies (CAVS).
-The talk briefly scans his intellectual framework and narrows to specific philosophical connections to CAVS Fellow Dale Eldred's 1980 exhibition at the Art Museum of South Texas, where large-scale mirror banks transformed the Gulf Coast museum into an instrument of light and perception.
+For Truly Human Technology, I traced the story of Kepes' founding of MIT's Center for Advanced Visual Studies (CAVS) to Corpus Christi, the Texas beach city, of all places.
+The talk briefly scanned his intellectual framework and narrowed to specific philosophical connections to CAVS Fellow Dale Eldred's 1980 exhibition at the Art Museum of South Texas, where large-scale mirror banks transformed the Gulf Coast museum into an instrument of light and perception.

-There's a particular personal pleasure in sharing this with a small gourd in our location within the Greater Big Bend International Dark Sky Reserve, the largest Dark Sky Certified place in the world.
-We are offered a unique opportunity to consider how relationships with light can deepen our understanding of both natural systems and human perception.
+It was a pleasure to share this salon-style presentation about light with a small group in the Greater Big Bend International Dark Sky Reserve, the largest Dark Sky Certified place in the world.
+We were offered a beautiful opportunity to consider how relationships with light can deepen our understanding of both natural systems and human perception.

 Project themes: Synthesis of technological innovation and humanistic purpose, light as a medium for expanded perception, place-responsive technological art.

-Connected projects: There Goes Another Millennium, Fantastic Border, The Present Age, Sacred Art, Smell≠Bound
+Connected projects: There Goes Another Millennium, Fantastic Border, The Present Age, Sacred Art.

 Previous